-- develop their mathematical reasoning skills by providing them with opportunities to talk to each other and to adults-about their thinking in a wide range of situations - develop their number sense through a broad range of experiences - learn key early mathematics concepts and skills, which need to be understood before they begin to calculate.
-These include subitising and patterning. - introduce five and ten frames to begin their journey of understanding calculation, and images to support mental maths strategies.
+- develop positive attitudes and interests in mathematics - develop their mathematical reasoning skills by providing them with opportunities to talk to each other and to adults-about their thinking in a wide range of situations - develop their number sense through a broad range of experiences - learn key early mathematics concepts and skills, which need to be understood before they begin to calculate.
+These include subitising and patterning - introduce five and ten frames to begin their journey of understanding calculation, and images to support mental maths strategies - learn maths material really deeply by adding executive challenge

 Through covering all aspects of the Mathematics Educational Programme we ensure that the children receive a broad and balanced mathematical curriculum.
-We use our learning environment, 'teachable moments' and direct teaching to lay the foundations for the Early Learning Goals (ELG) to be achieved by the end of the Early Years Foundation Stage:
+We use our learning environment, 'teachable moments' and direct teaching to lay the foundations for the Early Learning Goals (ELG) to be achieved by the end of the of the Early Years Foundation Stage: